KaleZamora/literate-enigma/README.md

 # literate-enigma
-Side project for work that automates our new machine / user setup
+Side project for work that streamlines our new machine / user setup

 By Zachary Knight and Gabriel Hererra